yoanmalie/d8-theming-guide/libraries/README.md

 > stylesheets[] can be kept as is, it's totally fair to add a single css file without dependencies.
 It's highly unlikely for scripts, they will need to depend on jquery, drupal.js 99% of the time.

 It became clear this new way of adding assets had some major advantages.
 Wim Leers created a new issue stating [Themes should use libraries, not individual stylesheets](https://www.drupal.org/node/2377397).
-This is where the `stylesheets` property from the `.info` file got removed.
+This is where the `stylesheets` property from the `.info` file got removed to have a unified way for adding assets libraries.

 ## The advantages of libraries and dependencies